Text Link

 Rejecting diet culture for a healthier relationship with food

-Rejecting diet culture is a difficult ask, as the concepts behind it have been such a strong and regular presence in media and many Western cultures for so long.
+Rejecting diet culture is difficult, as the concepts behind it have been such a strong and regular presence in media and many Western cultures for so long.

-But there are some strategies to help shift your mindset in a healthier direction, when it comes to food, exercise and body image.
+But there are some strategies to help shift your mindset in a healthier direction regarding food, exercise, and body image.

 Practice intuitive eating